Gr1m3y/Scrudu/README.md

 ## Flags
 The interface uses several flags that must be defined for certain functionality to work.
 These are listed below.
--MEMCHECK - Enables malloc and free wrappers for memory analysis.
+*MEMCHECK - Enables malloc and free wrappers for memory analysis.
--LOG      - Enables log printing (least information) -DEBUG    - Enables debug printing (some information) -ERR      - Enables error printing (all information) -VERBOSE  - Prints more detailed unit test summaries (i.e. all asserts)
+*LOG      - Enables log printing (least information) *DEBUG    - Enables debug printing (some information) *ERR      - Enables error printing (all information) *VERBOSE  - Prints more detailed unit test summaries (i.e. all asserts)